shuoyuanxu/ublox_utils/README.md

 ### Removed from the package

-The supplier's ROS 2 packages and `f9p_config.py` were moved to `../../reference/`.
-They contained **five ament packages nested inside this catkin package**, which breaks `catkin build`.
-They are reference only — that code uses MQTT/NTRIP corrections and a wired moving-baseline pair.
+The supplier's ROS 2 packages and `f9p_config.py` were removed.

 ---